akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 ```
 python local_test.py
-# ["Predicted class: Tomato___Tomato_Yellow_Leaf_Curl_Virus"]
 ```

-🚨 You can use some more test data from `images_for_test/` folder.
-These are unseen images.
-Image name is the class name of each image.
-So you can test with these pictures and match the results with the predicted result.
+🚨 You can use some more test data from `datasets/test.csv` file.
+These are unseen news.
+Class Index is the class number of each news.
+So you can test with these news and match the results with the predicted result with the help of `class_label.json`.

+### 7. Cloud Deployment

+#### 7.1 AWS Configuration:

 ## [Directory description](#directory-description)